 Peacock, playing off NBC’s classic logo, will be an ad-supported service that launches in April of 2020.
 While that’s in the near future, the big push, according to chairman of direct-to-consumer and digital enterprises Bonnie Hammer, will come with July’s Olympics.
 “Nobody has it but NBCU and Peacock,” Hammer said in an interview with The Hollywood Reporter.

-Among popular exclusive offerings like Parks and Recreation and The Office (to compete with the hotly-contested sitcom stalwarts of Seinfeld and Friends), Peacock will launch with shows like Bates Motel, Battlestar Galactica, Psych, and dozens of non-genre comedies and dramas in its back catalog.
-The film lineup at launch includes sci-fi, fantasy, and horror standbys like Back to the Future, E.T., Jaws, and the Fast & Furious franchise.
+Among popular exclusive offerings like Parks and Recreation and The Office (to compete with the hotly contested sitcom stalwarts of Seinfeld and Friends), Peacock will launch with shows like Bates Motel, Battlestar Galactica, Psych, and dozens of non-genre comedies and dramas in its back catalog.
+The film lineup at launch includes sci-fi, fantasy, and horror standbys like Back to the Future, E.T., Jaws, and the Fast and Furious franchise.

 While the stateside service (not global yet) will begin its launch in April, details on pricing or a specific launch date are not available.